Viva Ned Flanders

 "Viva Ned Flanders" is the tenth episode of the tenth season of the American animated television series The Simpsons.
-It first aired on the Fox network in the United States on January 10, 1999.
+It first aired on Fox in the United States on January 10, 1999.
 In the episode, Ned Flanders, who is revealed to be 60 years old, feels that he has not lived his life to the fullest.
 He asks for help from his neighbor, Homer Simpson, who takes Ned to Las Vegas to show him "the right way to live".
-However, while there, the two become intoxicated and accidentally marry two cocktail waitresses.
+However, while there, the two become intoxicated and accidentally marry two cocktail waitresses named Amber and Ginger.

 The episode was written by David M. Stern and directed by Neil Affleck.
 The revelation of Ned's age was heavily debated between the Simpsons staff, and the decision to make him 60 years old could have been inspired from a joke by Simpsons writer Ron Hauge.
-A scene in the episode features the song "Viva Las Vegas" by Elvis Presley, although the staff originally wanted a version of the song performed by Bruce Springsteen.
+A scene in the episode, as well as the episodes closing credits, features the song "Viva Las Vegas" by Elvis Presley, although the staff originally wanted a version of the song performed by Bruce Springsteen.
 The Moody Blues guest-starred as themselves in the episode, and the episode marked the first appearance of the cocktail waitresses Amber and Ginger, who were voiced by Pamela Hayden and Tress MacNeille respectively.

 The episode was nominated for the Primetime Emmy Award for Outstanding Animated Program (For Programming less than One Hour) in 1999, which it ultimately lost to King of the Hill.
 Following the tenth season's release on DVD, the episode received mostly positive reviews from critics.
 Amber and Ginger have appeared in later episodes in the series, the first time being the season 13 episode "Brawl in the Family", which serves as a continuation of "Viva Ned Flanders".